felix91gr/awesome-system-swift/README.md

 ### Apps / Tools

 #### Developer Tools
 * [SourceKittenDaemon](https://github.com/terhechte/SourceKittenDaemon): Swift auto-completions for any text editor.
-Works on Darwin.
 Linux port in progress.
 * [langserver-swift](https://github.com/RLovelett/langserver-swift): A Swift implementation of the open Language Server Protocol.
-Works on Darwin.
 Linux port on the making.
 * [SourceKitten](https://github.com/jpsim/SourceKitten): a Swift framework and command-line tool for interacting with SourceKit.
 Runs in Darwin and Linux ✨

 #### Command-line Utilities

 ### Libraries

+#### Quality of Life libraries
+* [Commandant](https://github.com/Carthage/Commandant): a framework for parsing command-line arguments.

 #### System libraries
-* [iNotify](https://github.com/Ponyboy47/inotify): a Swift wrapper around the CInotify library.
-WIP.
-The objective is to be able to have File Events akin to those you can subscribe to in Darwin.
+* [iNotify](https://github.com/Ponyboy47/inotify): _Linux only_ a Swift wrapper around the CInotify library.
+The objective is to be able to have File Events akin to those you can subscribe to in Darwin. _WIP_

 #### Web libraries
 * [Embassy](https://github.com/envoy/Embassy): a lightweight async HTTP server library.
-Runs in Darwin and Linux ^u^

 #### Compute libraries
 * [Nifty](https://github.com/nifty-swift/Nifty): A `numPy`-like library for Swift.
-Uses LAPACK and it runs on Linux and Darwin.
+Wraps `LAPACK` and `Accelerate` for performance.
 Currently on alpha.